Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 ### Step-by-Step Staining Process

-1. **Pre-Stain Conditioner (Optional but Recommended):**
+1. **Pre-Stain Conditioner** (optional):
 Use a wood conditioner on softwoods (e.g. pine, maple) to ensure even stain absorption.
 1. **Apply Stain with a Brush or Cloth**:
 Work the stain into the wood, following the grain.
 Wipe away excess after 5-10 minutes.
 1. **Let the Stain Dry**:
 Allow at least 4-6 hours (oil-based) or 1-2 hours (water-based) before applying a second coat or moving to the sealing stage.
 1. **Apply Additional Coats (Optional)**:
 If you want a deeper color, you can apply multiple coats, allowing full drying between each.

 ### Staining Tips & Videos